Looking to diversify your retirement portfolio with precious metals?

 Platinum bullion and proof coins such as American Eagle, Australian Koala, Canadian Maple Leaf, Isle of Man Noble, and more.

-In compliance with IRS rules, you may not hold precious metals yourself while owned in an IRA.
+In compliance with IRS rules, precious metals owned in an IRA may not be held by the IRA owner.
 When providing your investment direction to STRATA Trust Company for the purchase of precious metals, you will be required to select a third-party depository location for the physical storage of your IRA-owned precious metals.
-STRATA works with Delaware Depository, which is a nationally recognized depository for the safekeeping and storage of our clients’ precious metals.
-Delaware Depository has storage locations available in Wilmington, DE and Boulder City, NV.
+STRATA works with Delaware Depository and Texas Precious Metals Depository (TPMD).
+Depositories are responsible for conducting annual audits, incorporating quality control methods, carrying insurance, and conducting authentication testing.

-Your annual storage fee (outlined on our IRA Fee Schedule) will be billed to you by STRATA in conjunction with your STRATA annual IRA fee.
+Once the metals make it to the depository of your choice, STRATA will be notified and we will update your account information to include the depository location.
+Your annual storage fee will be billed to you by STRATA in conjunction with your STRATA annual IRA fee.
 Please refer to our IRA Fee Schedule for more information.

 What you should know before you buy precious metals